Billy Minor: Early life

-Minor was born on the Fort Riley military base.
-His family moved early in his life to the Northeast Texas city of Paris, Texas.
-He played high school football under Allen Wilson at Paris High School where he was 3rd team All-State, 1st team all district, 1st team all Red River Valley in football and also all state in Track.
+Minor was born on the Fort Riley military base in Kansas and moved early in his life to the Northeast Texas city of Paris, Texas where he grew up.
+He played high school football under Allen Wilson at Paris High School where he was 1st team all-district, 1st team all-Red River Valley and 3rd team all-state in football after the 1987 season.
+He was also named to the Paris Wildcat All-Decade team of the 80s.
+Minor was a two sport athlete also making all-district, all-region and all-state in Track as their 4x400 relay team (Aaron Jenkins, Minor, Abram Jenkins and Kenneth Ellis) recorded the 9th fastest time among all high schools in the nation at 3:14.2 during the 1988 season.

 College career

 Despite a stellar high school career, Minor was only shown marginal interest by major college programs such as Louisiana Tech University and Tulsa University.
-Minor was planning to join the United States Military after high school; however, his high school track coach talked to coaches at East Texas State in Commerce, Texas.
-Minor was invited to try out for the East Texas State team walked on to the Lion football team and was awarded a football scholarship before the 1988 season.
+With no official football offers Minor planned to join the United States Marines Corp, however, his high school track coach made a call to coaches at East Texas State in Commerce, Texas.
+They invited him to try out for the East Texas State team where he walked on to the Lion football team and was awarded a football scholarship before the 1988 season.

 1988-1989

 Minor played as a true freshman during the 1988 season for East Texas, where he caught 3 passes for 48 yards.
 In that year, the Lions had their first winning season under Coach Eddie Vowell and finished 8-3 and were ranked as high as #2 in the nation, before losing their final two games.
+The team finished 2nd in the LSC standings.
 Minor missed the 1989 season due to a knee injury.

 1990 season

-Minor rehabbed his injury and played 12 games during the 1990 season.
+Minor rehabbed his injury and played every game during the 1990 season.
 During the regular season, he finished 3rd on the team in receiving as he caught 18 passes for 416 yards and 5 touchdowns.
+After the playoff numbers where added Minor ended the season 2nd to all-time leading receiver Gary Compton in yards, receptions and TDs.
 The Lions won the 1990 Lone Star Conference Championship and qualified for the 1990 NCAA Division II playoffs.
 The Lions defeated Grand Valley State in the first round and finished as National Quarterfinalists, bowing out to Pittsburg State, finishing 7th in the country.

 1991 season

 Minor earned All-Lone Star Conference Honorable Mention honors for his 1991 season performance.
 He caught 25 passes for 571 yards and 4 touchdowns, in the regular season.
+He added 7 catches and 155 yards during the playoffs also.
 He caught the game winning touchdown against Texas A&M-Kingsville that gave the Lions their first road win over the powerful Javelinas since 1982.
-The Lions once again qualified for NCAA playoffs and finished as National quarterfinalists again, finishing with a number 19 ranking.
+The Lions finished 2nd in the LSC and once again qualified for NCAA playoffs and finished as National quarterfinalists, finishing with a number 19 ranking.